 - When deciding bid protest challenges to the Agency’s decisions for FAR Sole Source Justification and Approval for Contract Awards, GAO will only question those decisions only if the evidence shows that the agency has abused its discretion.

-- GAO will sustain a protest where an agency’s sole source fails to demonstrate that it is, in fact, necessary to award a sole source contract to single supplier for industrial mobilization purposes.
+- GAO will sustain a protest where an agency’s sole source fails to demonstrate that it is, in fact, necessary to award sole source government contracts to single supplier for industrial mobilization purposes.

 - GAO will also sustain a bid protest where an Agency is improperly using a non procurement instrument, such as an MOA.
 The procurement contract ensures that the agency is not attempting to avoid the requirements of procurement statutes and regulations for single source awards.